Sign In / Sign Out

 All employees are equally responsible for the accessibility of university websites and applications.
 Faculty and staff who create, purchase, or maintain websites and applications for university programs, services, and activities in the scope of their employment are responsible for making them accessible in accordance with WCAG.
 Any fines that are received due to lack of compliance will be the responsibility of the department.

 As of July 31, 2020, all new and redesigned websites and web-based applications should comply with WCAG 2.1, Level AA.
 Other existing sites and applications will be remediated as time and resources allow, with high-risk sites and applications being given higher priority.
-High-risk pages and applications are identified as pages or applications:
+High-risk pages and applications are identified as pages or applications that are:

 Site owners or departments may file an exemption from the standards with their dean or department head.
 Exemptions include: